Very common | Common | Less common | Rare |

 - Where possible, continuity with successful parts of the New Zealand Genetic Classification should be maintained.

 - The soil classification must be valid for the main islands of New Zealand.
-Classes must be correlated with Soil Taxonomy (Soil Survey Staff 1999) to support international extension.
+Classes must be correlated with Soil Taxonomy (Soil Survey Staff 1999; Soil Survey Staff 2022) to support international extension.

 The soil individual is the fundamental unit of soil which is assigned to classes.
 Cline (1949) defined an individual as “the smallest natural body that can be defined as a thing complete in itself”.

-Accordingly, the pedon as defined in Soil Taxonomy (Soil Survey Staff 1999) is recommended as the soil individual for the New Zealand Soil Classification.
+Accordingly, the pedon as defined in Soil Taxonomy (Soil Survey Staff 1975) and referred to as “a unit of sampling” by (Soil Survey Staff 1999) is recommended as the soil individual for the New Zealand Soil Classification.
 It is understood that assignments are often made from the examination of volumes of soil smaller than a complete pedon, where they are assumed representative of the pedon.
+Notwithstanding this definition, it is noted that an alternative concept of the pedon was proposed by Holmgren (1988), this concept now forming in part the basis for digital soil mapping and thus also applying to parts of New Zealand’s soil survey online database, S-map: “A pedon is the possibility for soil observation in respect to a geographic point location.
+It can be realized by a set of observational propositions, each spatially and temporally specified in relation to that location”.

 Normally, a soil pit must be dug of sufficient size to expose the soil horizons to about 1 m depth, or to rock if shallower.

 The soil horizons are examined and the assignment is then made by following the key, starting with the Key to Orders.
-The “Diagnostic Horizons and Other Differentiae” section is consulted as necessary to identify diagnostic horizons and other differentia.
+The “Diagnostic Horizons and Other Differentiae” section is consulted as necessary to identify diagnostic horizons and other differentia, which will be applied according to a specified control section.
 For some classes, pH or other chemical measurements must be made.
-These should be performed on samples taken between the specified depths, and bulked from at least four places in the pit.
-The characteristics of the soil are compared with the key statements of each soil order, starting with Anthropic Soils and passing down the key to the first soil order that fits them.
+The characteristics of the soil are compared with the key statements of each soil order, starting with Organic Soils and passing down the key to the first soil order that fits them.
 When a soil order is identified, the chapter concerning that order is consulted and the keys to soil groups and soil subgroups are followed in the same manner to identify the appropriate soil group and subgroup.
+Note that in the keys to the groups and subgroups, the soils, following usage in Soil Taxonomy, are generally listed from more to least problematic in terms of most agricultural or horticultural land uses.
+For example, in Allophanic Soils, Perch-gley Allophanic Soils are listed first in the group keys, and Ironstone Perch-gley Allophanic Soils head the list in the subgroup keys, with subsequent taxa in each section having decreasing limitations for agriculture.
+Further, the word ‘typic’ does not necessarily mean the most extensive or typical; rather, it is a taxon representing soils without any of the characteristics defined for other taxa in the same class, (i.e., with no aberrant properties).
+Being placed last in the keys, it is in effect a default class.
+Similarly, the word ‘orthic’, meaning normal, conventional, represents a soil with no special qualities worthy of separate taxon status.
+It is not necessarily the most common taxon.

 The name given to a soil assigned to a subgroup is made up of three elements in the sequence: subgroup, group, and order (for example, Nodular Perch-gley Oxidic Soils).
-Figure 2.1 illustrates the relationships between subgroups and groups in the Oxidic Soils order.
+Note that “Perch-gley”, being hyphenated, is one word, thereby conforming to these nomenclatural rules.
+Figure 1.2 illustrates the relationships between subgroups and groups in the Oxidic Soils order.

 The classes are the most important part of the soil classification.
 The key is merely a means of allocating soils to these classes, and by its nature is imperfect because only a sample of all the possible soils that might potentially be allocated were used in developing the key.
 Consequently, soils will be found that are not allocated to the appropriate class by the key.
 This will be apparent when a soil, allocated to a class, does not conform to the concept and accessory statements that can normally be made about that class.
 Because the key is the servant of the classes, the allocator is justified in placing the soil misfit into a more appropriate class.
 If this is done, however, it must be registered with the person with responsibility for the national soil classification system, so that appropriate adjustments may be made to the key when the soil classification is next revised.
 An allocation contrary to the key must also be noted in any records or publication of the allocation.